Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 Stump Removal

 Stumps are quoted separately because not every job needs them gone.
-If you’re clearing for a home site, driveway, or any construction, stumps have to come out.
-Our excavator pulls them or our stump grinder takes them below grade.
+If you’re clearing for a home site, driveway, or any construction, stumps have to come out — excavator work through our operator partners pulls them, or our stump grinder takes them below grade.
 See our stump grinding vs removal comparison for more on the options.

 If you’re clearing for hunting land, pasture, or general property maintenance, leaving stumps to rot naturally saves real money.
 An acre with 20 stumps can add over $1,000 to the job if you grind every one of them.